JabroniZambonis/pLot/README.md

 for iOS and Android, intended to help users find a parking spot in heavily populated areas where parking can be manually added by users.

+The stack implemented to build this application is react native for the front end, node/express for server side development, webpack for bundling and deployment, and mongo/mongoose for the database.

 # .env

 To run this application locally, it's necessary to create a .env file with the